The Ocean at the End of the Lane: End of year

+Literary awards

 Stage adaptation

-The novel was adapted for the stage by the writer Joel Horwood and director Katy Rudd in 2019, after first contacting Gaiman in 2016.
-The play opened in London on 11 December 2019 at the Royal National Theatre's smallest theatre, the Dorfman, after preview performances from 3 December 2019.
+The novel was adapted for the stage by the writer Joel Horwood and director Katy Rudd in 2019, after first contacting Gaiman three years earlier.
+The play opened in London's West End on 11 December at the Royal National Theatre's smallest theatre, the Dorfman, after preview performances from 3 December.
 Music in the play is by Jherek Bischoff, who also works with Gaiman's ex-wife Amanda Palmer.

+The show returned for a limited seven-week season at the Noël Coward Theatre from 11 October to 25 November 2023.